deqyra/RenderBoi/README.md

 This will fetch and build all dependencies, then build RenderBoi as a set of libraries, and finally build an executable which when run will display a series of example scenes.
-The executable must be run from the same directory as `assets/` (a symlink is fine), or must be provided the path to `assets/` as a command line argument:
+The executable must be run from the same directory as `assets/` (a symlink is fine), or must be provided the path to `assets/` from the current directory as a command line argument:
 ```sh
 $ RenderBoi [(-a|--assets) <path>]
 ```